lgblgblgb/xep128/README.md

 # Configuration and command line

-Xep128 is not a GUI oriented emulator.
+Xep128 is *not* a GUI oriented emulator.
 Its only GUI level component is the emulator window, and the OSD (On-Screen Display).
 Though it's possible to configure the emulator.

+First, you should be familiar with the file system usage of Xep128:

+It's important to note the syntax and meaning of file names for Xep128 on the "PC" side (Linux or Windows, which runs Xep128).
+In any situation when Xep128 needs a file (reading config file, loading ROM image, using the SD card disk image, and so on) it uses a common function which the file names in a specific way.

+* If a file name has the form of "@filename" then it means "filename" in the user preferences directory.
+Still, it's possible to use "@dir/filename" (or @dir\filename in case of Windows) for a sub-directory in the "pref dir".
+So '@' basically means prefixing the file name with pref dir.
+* If a file name "seems to be" an absolute path (that is: the file name begins with '/' in case of Unix/Linux or either of begins with '\' or have the ":\" part in case of Windows) then the file will be tried to use as-is, as an absolute path without any prefixing.
+* Otherwise, the file name is tried to be used with various prefixes probed, including the current directory, the data directory (on Linux/UNIX), and even the pref directory.
+You must be careful, as it's possible to use some other file in an other directory by Xep128 what you meant ...
+The best way is to use the pref dir if possible, and it's also kinda private storage only for Xep128.

+Now, the configuration possibilities:

-First, Xep128 has some built-in defaults, so it can run without any previous configuration step.
+First, Xep128 has some built-in defaults, so it can run without any previous configuration step, without any configuration file, etc.

 Second, Xep128 can read a text based config file.
 By default it tries to use
-@config (@ means the user preference directory).
+@config (@ means the user preference directory - remember).
 On start-up, it writes the @config-sample file (it is also noted in a message window, with the full path, so you can learn what '@' means).
 You can use this file to rename it to config (in the pref directory of course) with some customization.
-You can also override the config file to be used with the -config command line switch (there, you should use the '@' syntax as well, if you need the pref directory, otherwise Xep128 will try to find the file in various directories, but currently it is NOT possible to give a full path at a given location!).
-That template file can be useful, as it has even comments about the syntax and meaning of a given option.
+You can also override the config file to be used with the -config command line switch (there, you should use the '@' syntax as well, if you need the pref directory).
+That sample config file can be useful, as it has even comments about the syntax and meaning of a given option.
+You can even delete the sample config file, Xep128 will re-create it.
+It can be useful, if a new version of the emulator has more options etc and you need to examine all of them (Xep128 only writes the sample config file if the file does not exist).

 Third, you can use command line switches, which overrides both the built-in config, and the configuration read from a file.
 You can even use the